Developing VLE and LLE Equilibrium Studies

 Reactive Distillation – Heterogeneous

-In addition to liquid-liquid extraction (LLE) and distillation, Koch Modular can evaluate and test a number of other unit operations for separation processes.
-In general these other unit operations are evaluated for processes that include LLE or distillation steps as well.
-However, if necessary Koch Modular will work with our clients for these operations on an individual basis.
+Koch Modular can evaluate and test a number of unit operations for separation processes.
+In addition, these unit operations are typically evaluated for processes that include LLE or distillation steps.
+Koch Modular can also work with clients on a one-on-one basis for these types of processes.

-Some of the processes we can evaluate in our pilot plant are:
+Other types of processes we evaluate in our pilot plant include:

 Koch Modular LLE columns have also been applied to a number of unique applications that can be tested in our pilot plant.